 Create a system to manage your tasks and schedules so you stay organized—and can get back to work.
 Need help?
 Try one of these free tools and apps.

 Don’t stop your writing session to research a quick fact for your story or find that link you want to include in your blog post.
 Instead, keep a running list of small tasks that come to mind while you’re working, but don’t interrupt your writing.
 You can always look up a tiny detail, like the price of the first iPhone, once you’ve written the rest of your article or chapter.

 7. Turn off notifications

 Anything that makes a noise or pops up is distracting.
 Turn off all notification signals while you write: put your phone on silent or Do Not Disturb mode, turn off email notifications and close or silence social media sites.

 While you might not want to pursue Inbox Zero, purging your inbox of unread newsletters and messages helps restore a sense of control.
 Take 30 minutes to scan your emails and delete unnecessary ones.

 Maintain this change by unsubscribing from newsletter that are no longer relevant, or use a service like Unroll.me to bundle them into one scannable message.

 Putting these strategies to work doesn’t mean you’ll need to become Sam or Susie Spotless, magically organized and perfectly calm; as Mikael Cho points out in a post on Lifehacker, you want the space to feel like it’s yours.

-How does decluttering your writing space help you?
+How does cleaning up your messy desk and decluttering your writing space help you?
 Share your thoughts and photos with the #writespace hashtag on Facebook, Twitter and Pinterest, and tag us @thewritelife!